 Uninstalling and reinstalling MS Office may help you out.

-2. Now, in this list, double click on “Microsoft Office” to start uninstalling it from your computer.
+3. Find and double click on “Microsoft Office” in the list of the installed programs to start uninstalling it from your computer.

-Once uninstalled, reboot your computer to complete the uninstallation process.
+Once uninstalled, restart your computer to complete the uninstallation process.

 Now, you need to install the MS Office again on your computer.